mihaelaaa-23/PR/lab2_concurrency/README.md

 ## Multithreaded HTTP Server Implementation

+In this lab, I implemented a multithreaded HTTP server in Python that can handle multiple client connections at the same time.
+The goal was to modify a basic single-threaded server so it could process requests concurrently, implement request counting, and add rate limiting for each client IP.

-The server is implemented using Python's `threading` module to handle multiple client connections concurrently.
-Each client connection is handled in a separate thread, allowing the server to process multiple requests simultaneously.
+The server uses Python’s threading module — each client connection runs in a separate thread.
+Alternatively, a thread pool could be used, but I chose the thread-per-request model because it’s easier to understand and clearly shows concurrency in action.

 ### Key Features